jaredhendrickson13/pfsense-api/docs/BUILDING_CUSTOM_ENDPOINT_CLASSES.md

 $this->url = '/api/v2/my/custom/endpoint';
 ```

+!!!
+Important
+    This URL should NOT end with a trailing slash `/`, and should not contain a file extension such `index.php`.
+    The REST API will automatically generate the `index.php` file for the endpoint at the specified URL path.

 ### model_name

 The `model_name` property is used to define the Model class that the endpoint will expose.
 This must be the Model